 The variable-fee approach (VFA) also introduced special regulations for policies with direct participation in surplus that account for the special features typical for the German Life segment.
 This is intended to ensure that these policies do not give rise to any undue fluctuations in earnings.

 Although the text of IFRS 17 has now been published, important information such as opinions, handouts, etc. is still being developed.
 On the one hand, the International Actuarial Association (IAA) has announced various documents, particularly the IAA example standard (ISAP 4) and comprehensive International Actuarial Notes (IAN 100) as an explanation.
 On the other hand, the IASB offers training materials such as webcasts on various subject areas available.
-As you know from other newly developed IFRS, a Transition Resource Group discusses pending questions concerning the implementation of IFRS 17.
-However, the companies concerned should already begin implementation in the policy administration systems.

 To be able to implement the new accounting requirements, existing IT landscapes have to be adapted, new functions integrated and systems expanded.
 Experts talk about a ‘mammoth project’ for insurers.
 With our policy administration system for the Life segment, msg.Life Factory, we offer a flexible and powerful platform that replicates all of the necessary requirements. msg.Life Factory enables the highly efficient handling of all business processes by using the relevant historical information.